temporalio/documentation/docs-src/php/how-to-spawn-a-child-workflow-execution-in-php.md

 When you are ready to process the results of the Workflow, call the `yield $promise` method on the returned promise object.

-When a parent Workflow is cancelled by the user, the child Workflow can be cancelled or abandoned based on a configurable child policy.
+When a parent Workflow is cancelled by the user, the Child Workflow can be cancelled or abandoned based on a configurable child policy.

-You can also skip the stub part of child workflow initiation and use `Workflow::executeChildWorkflow` directly:
+You can also skip the stub part of Child Workflow initiation and use `Workflow::executeChildWorkflow` directly:

 ```php
 // Use one stub per child workflow run